Boston is one of the most expensive cities in the United States, but it’s not impossible to see on a budget.

-If you are staying in the suburbs of Boston, save yourself the insane parking fee and take the commuter rail into the city.
+If you are staying in the suburbs of Boston, save yourself the wicked expensive parking fee and take the commuter rail into the city instead.

-The commuter rail is an extension of the MBTA’s train line that reaches out north, south, and west of the city.
+The commuter rail is an extension of the MBTA’s public transportation line that reaches out north, south, and west of the city.

-Ticket pricing depends on which zone you leave from to get to Boston, so be sure to check pricing online first.
+Ticket pricing depends on which zone you leave from to get to Boston, so check pricing online first.